George Orwell: Politics

 Orwell liked to provoke arguments by challenging the status quo, but he was also a traditionalist with a love of old English values.
-He criticised and satirised, from the inside, the various social milieux in which he found himself—provincial town life in A Clergyman's Daughter; middle-class pretension in Keep the Aspidistra Flying; preparatory schools in "Such, Such Were the Joys"; and some socialist groups in The Road to Wigan Pier.
+He criticised and satirised, from the inside, the various social milieux in which he found himself.
 In his Adelphi days, he described himself as a "Tory-anarchist".
-Of colonialism in Burmese Days, he portrays the English colonists as a "dull, decent people, cherishing and fortifying their dullness behind a quarter of a million bayonets."
+Of colonialism in Burmese Days, he portrays the English colonists as a "dull, decent people, cherishing and fortifying their dullness behind a quarter of a million bayonets".
+Writing for Le Progrès Civique, Orwell described the British colonial government in Burma and India: